July 26, 2024

 17. Shopify Gross Sales by Sales Channel

-This report gives total revenue per sales channel before taxes, fees, discounts, or returns.
+This report provides the total revenue per sales channel, excluding taxes, fees, discounts, and returns.

 18. Shopify Gross Sales Over Time

-This is a raw measure of your revenue potential, helping you spot sales peaks and dips without the distortion of discounts or returns.
+This is a raw measure of your revenue potential, helping you spot sales peaks and dips without the distortion of discounts or returns and edited orders.

 19. Shopify Items Sold by Referrer

-This report tells which referrers are giving the most product sales.
-And knowing such data like- exactly where converting customers come from, you can better target your marketing, improve acquisition campaigns, and focus efforts on high-converting sources.
+So, this report shows which referrers generate the most product sales.
+By knowing exactly where your converting customers come from, you can better target marketing, optimize acquisition campaigns, and focus efforts on high-converting sources.

 20. Shopify Total Sales by Referrer